-Clinic Director & Physical Therapist of Howell, NJ & Concussion Management Center, ImPACT Credentialed
+Clinic Director & Physical Therapist of Howell, NJ & Concussion Management Center, Certified in Concussion & Vestibular Therapy, ImPACT® Credentialed

 Chris has always known that he wanted to go into the medical field.
 He went to the University of Virginia, majoring in Biology as it was his favorite subject.
 There he took all of the Pre-med courses.
 His decision to become a Physical Therapist was made while volunteering in an outpatient PT facility over winter break one semester.
 He loved the happy and supportive atmosphere and watching people get better.
 He could see that the physical therapists were really making a difference in their patients’ lives

 Graduating with a BS in Biology in 1999 from the University of Virginia, Chris was admitted to the Physical Therapy program at Temple University .
 He graduated in 2003 with a Doctorate in Physical Therapy.
 He started working for Atlantic Physical Therapy Center in November of 2006 in the Freehold office.
 Since then he has treated in many of the offices.
 He currently is the Director of Operations for the Howell Office.